Caring for a Catnapping Baby

 Catnap Photo.jpg

 If your baby won't fall asleep, and they are catnapping, it quickly leads to feelings of exhaustion for both you and your bub.
 As a fully certified sleep consultant and mum, I want to be the first to tell you that catnapping is totally normal, especially for young babies in their first 6 months, and more than likely your baby's sleep is going to get better!
 But, for those of you that are struggling with an overtired baby due to frequent and relentless catnapping, I'm going to share the most important things to know about catnapping babies as well as some tips on how to stop it from happening.
+If your baby is waking up shortly after you put them down, I recommend downloading the Newborn Sleep Guide.
+The guide is packed with information on infant sleep including schedules, settling tips, routines, sleep regressions, how sleep works and provides answers and solutions for the most common infant sleep problems but for now, let’s chat catnapping.

 Because I know how important time is as a parent, I’ve broken this blog up into sections.
 Feel free to jump ahead to what you need to know so you can get back to things before your little one wakes up!